ashutoshmjain/shutri/src/pages/navigation.md

 - First focus on two icons.
 One on the top left and another on the top right, of your screen.
 Both these open a pane on your screen.
 Need I say,  that the left one does on the left side of the screen and right one --- you got it.
 So this website has three panes.
 - The left side is a "canned" pane that helps you interact with the graph.
 I don't change much there cuz I don't know how to do that.
 - The right side is more interesting.
 If you click on the icon on the extreme right top of your screen, you will see a vertical pane with  menu items such as "content", "Page graph" and help.
 They too are canned 😃   ....
-But there is a cool thing in the left side pane - it is a [[verticalStack]] .
+But there is a cool thing in the left side pane - it is a [[verticalStack]] .  #card card-last-interval:: -1 card-repeats:: 1 card-ease-factor:: 2.5 card-next-schedule:: 2022-10-14T07:00:00.000Z card-last-reviewed:: 2022-10-14T04:41:48.866Z card-last-score:: 1
   #+BEGIN_TIP
   Understanding vertical stack is probably the most important part of this game .
 Trust me, I can't stress more !
   #+END_TIP